hamzamohiuddin1/cse-15l-lab-reports/week1.md

    Hello.java
    ```
 Explanation:
 I gave the name of the file as an input.
 As a result, the command line just printed the name of the file Hello.java.
 This is because Hello.java is not a directory and thus has no files or directories inside of it, just itself.
+This is not an error, there is no error message and it does its purpose.

 3. cat command: All being run in ~/lecture1